quicwg/base-drafts/draft-ietf-quic-qpack.md

 {:#fig-stream-cancel title="Stream Cancellation"}

 A stream that is reset might have multiple outstanding header blocks with dynamic table references.
-A decoder that receives a stream reset before the end of a stream generates a Stream Cancellation instruction on the decoder stream.
-Similarly, a decoder that abandons reading of a stream needs to signal this using the Stream Cancellation instruction.
+When the decoder receives a stream reset before the end of a stream, it generates a Stream Cancellation instruction on the decoder stream.
+Similarly, when the decoder abandons reading of a stream it needs to signal this using the Stream Cancellation instruction.
 This signals to the encoder that all references to the dynamic table on that stream are no longer outstanding.
 A decoder with a maximum dynamic table size equal to zero MAY omit sending Stream Cancellations, because the encoder cannot have any dynamic table references.

 An encoder cannot infer from this instruction that any updates to the dynamic table have been received.